 Emailed applications are no longer accepted.
-Please navigate to the Project Application Page to complete and submit an application.
-Detailed instructions may also be found here.
+Please navigate to the Project Application Portal to complete and submit an application.

 On the Project Application Page, click on the blue button at the bottom of the page to apply for a Language Legacies Grant.